 The proportion of the variance captured from the couple environment (matrix C) was significant for eight traits although for HDL the significance disappeared after including the full set of environmental covariates.
 This would suggest that, for HDL, some of the phenotypic similarities observed in couples can be accounted for by the recorded lifestyle or socioeconomic variables.
 In addition, the variance captured by the sibling environment (matrix S) was detectable only for two traits (BIA fat and TC).
 For creatinine and HDL, the variance captured by sibling environment was not different from zero in the Family Model, but became significant after including the whole set of covariates.
 In all the cases the differences in proportion of the variance captured between the Structure and Environment Model (including the whole set of covariates) and the Family Model explored were subtle.

 Table 3 shows the variance explained by the socioeconomic and lifestyle covariates together with the gPCs in the models including a G matrix (details of each individual covariate are shown in Supplementary Table 5).
 The amount of variance explained by SELS covariates ranged between 0.64% and 35.57% while the geographic principal components explained always less than 0.5% of the variance for all traits.
 SIMD was the covariate affecting most traits (all except for creatinine) and years of education also explained substantial variance for several traits, with effects on most of the body measurements.
 Activity level explained a large amount of variance (up to 18.9%) for traits like HDL, BMI, Weight and BIA Fat.
 The dietary variables showed effects on many traits but overall explained little variance.
-For all traits the SELS covariates explained more variance than the geographic PCs, which is consistent with the results showing that the regional differences in the obesity related traits are associated with environmental rather than genetic variation between the regions.
+For all traits the SELS covariates explained more variance than the geographical population genetic structure, which is consistent with the results showing that the regional differences in the obesity related traits are associated with environmental rather than genetic variation between the regions.

 Discussion